 - What is important to this customer?

 - What are the customer’s major hot buttons?

 - What is their mission?
 What is the end-goal of the contract?

-- What are current issues they are facing?
+- What are the current issues they are facing?

-- What are some things they really like or appreciate with their current contractors?
+- What are some things they really like or appreciate about their current contractors?